Lorković–Vokić plot

 Lorković–Vokić plot (Urota Lorković-Vokić) was a mid-1944 attempt initiated by Interior Minister Mladen Lorković and Armed Forces Minister Ante Vokić to form a coalition government with the Croatian Peasant Party (HSS), abandon the Axis powers and align the Independent State of Croatia with the Allies with the help of the Croatian Home Guard.
 The plot originated from the HSS, which was also involved in the negotiations with the Allies.
-The plot ended with massive arrests and the execution of the major plotters, including Lorković and Vokić.
+The plot ended with mass arrests and the execution of the major plotters, including Lorković and Vokić.

 Situation in Europe

 On 24 August 1942, the Germans launched an attack on Stalingrad.
 The battle of Stalingrad ended in German defeat on 2 February 1943.
 After that victory, the war turned in the Soviet Union's favour.
 The Allied invasion of Sicily was launched on 9 July 1943, and soon, Benito Mussolini was overthrown and arrested on 25 July.
 The same day, Italian King Victor Emmanuel named Pietro Badoglio as Italy's new prime minister and, on 8 September 1943, signed the unconditional capitulation of Italy.
 On 6 June 1944, the Allies launched the D-Day landings on the German-occupied coast of Normandy.
+Following the successful invasion of Normandy and the Allies' advancement into German-held France, it became apparent to the plot's collaborators that Germany, and therefore the Independent State of Croatia, were fighting a losing war and that the eventual capitulation to the Allies was only a matter of time.

 Coups in Axis nations

-Because of defeats that Axis forces suffered from the Allies, some Axis nations tried to change sides.
+Because of defeats that Axis forces suffered from the Allies, some Axis nations tried to switch allegiances and aid the Allies.
 On 1 August 1944, the pro-Japanese leader Plaek Phibunsongkhram was ousted in Thailand.
 On 23 August 1944, as the Red Army approached Romania, King Michael staged a coup against the dictator Ion Antonescu and joined the Allies.

 Soon after the coup in Romania, the Soviet Union declared war on Bulgaria on 5 September, crossed the Danube and occupied northeastern Bulgaria on 8 September.
 The Bulgarian Army was ordered not to offer any resistance.
 The Fatherland Front in Bulgaria overthrew the anti-Axis government of Konstantin Muraviev on 9 September 1944 (although Bulgaria officially declared neutrality on 2 September and left the Axis).
 Bulgaria joined the Allies on 9 September 1944 immediately after the coup.

 On 15 October, the regent of Hungary, Miklós Horthy, announced that Hungary had left the war and attempted to have an armistice with the Soviet Union.
 In response, the Germans launched Operation Panzerfaust, arrested Horthy and installed Ferenc Szálasi, the leader of the fascist Arrow Cross Party, as leader of Hungary.
 The country would continue to fight the Red Army for the Axis until the end of the war.